Veketaristi/Veketarist-I.github.io/README.md

 # Veketarist-I.github.io
-This is a website for both of my Youtube channels.
+This is a website for my Youtube channel.